gdsbook/book/notebooks/04_spatial_weights.md

 ## Conclusion

 Spatial weights are central to how we *represent* spatial relationships in mathematical and computational environments.
-At their core, they are a "geo-graph," or a network defined by the geographcial relationships between observations.
-They form kind of a "spatial index," in that they record which observations have a specific geographcial relatinoship.
+At their core, they are a "geo-graph," or a network defined by the geographical relationships between observations.
+They form kind of a "spatial index," in that they record which observations have a specific geographical relationship.
 Since spatial weights are fundamental to how "proximity" is represented in geographic data science, we will use them again and again throughout the book.

 ## Questions